jpsingh10/ECS162-p2/README.md

      - `index.html` - The main HTML document for the game.
      - `memory-card-game.css` - CSS file for styling the game's interface.
      - `memory-card-game-script.js` - JavaScript file containing the game's logic.
+     - `/cards` - containes all of the card image assests

 4. **2048**